-As explained under "Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date" in this "Coverage Decisions, Appeals, and Complaints" section, you must act quickly to contact the Quality Improvement Organization to start your first appeal of your hospital discharge. ("Quickly" means before you leave the hospital and no later than your planned discharge date whichever comes first.)
-If you miss the deadline for contacting this organization, there is another way to make your appeal.
+As explained above, you must act quickly to start your Level 1 appeal of your hospital discharge date.
+If you miss the deadline for contacting the Quality Review Organization, there is another way to make your appeal.
 If you use this other way of making your appeal, the first two levels of appeal are different.

-Step-by-step: How to make a Level 1 Alternate Appeal
+Step-by-step: How to make a Level 1 alternate appeal